British Schools Museum

 The British Schools Museum is an educational museum based in original Edwardian and Victorian school buildings in Hitchin in Hertfordshire, England.
-The museum complex is made up of Grade II listed school buildings housing infants, girls and boys schools with houses for Master and Mistress.
+The museum complex is made up of listed school buildings housing infants, girls and boys schools with houses for Master and Mistress.
 It includes a monitorial schoolroom based on the educational theories of Joseph Lancaster for 300 boys, which opened in 1837, and a rare galleried classroom, dating from 1853.